The transition to remote work means people will be relying on mobile offices much more heavily than we have in the past.

 With their focus on social media performance, there are tons of templates to help you get started.
 You can share animations straight from the app, and you can even track engagement on them within Ripl.

-Live video is one of the best ways to get attention right now, but there are multiple places your live audience is hanging out.
+Live video is one of the best ways to get attention, but there are multiple places your live audience is hanging out.
 Sure, there’s Facebook Live, but you’ve also got YouTube, Instagram, Twitch, Periscope, and more, each with its own audiences.

 Using a service like Restream.io lets you broadcast to multiple platforms at once.